bestie-bot/multisensor-labeler/README.md

 When you think you have the item isolated, click on `Detect Blobs`, and you should see your bounding boxes appear.
 Click `Save Labels`when ready.

-Labels are saved in the [http://host.robots.ox.ac.uk/pascal/VOC/voc2012/](Pascal VOC label format).
+Labels are saved in the [Pascal VOC label format](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
 Currently, it defaults to saving the `Person` class and the bounding boxes `xmin, ymin, xmax, ymax`.

 If the bounding boxes are off at all, you can change the boxes manually.
 Start by changing the sensor2 boxes and then clicking on `Calc S2 Boxes Manually`.
 This will adjust the bounding boxes in both images.
 You MUST use the sensor 2 bounding boxes as the source of truth.